bdeployteam/bdeploy/doc/retypeuser/tutorials/systemSetupWalkthrough.md

 ## Preconditions

+* You must know the common [Terms](../intro/terms.md) of **BDeploy**.
+  * Having read the documentation about [Instances](../user/instance.md) is also adviceable.
-This tutorial assumes that you are on a machine which can reach the central, managed and node server simultaneously.
-It also assumes that the central server is already set up and has a **Software Repository** which contains the `Product` that you want to deploy.
+* You must be on a machine which can reach the central, managed and node server simultaneously.
+It is also assumed that the central server is already set up and has a **Software Repository** which contains the `Product` that you want to deploy.

 ## Creating and starting the Servers

 1. Download **BDeploy** from [GitHub](https://github.com/bdeployteam/bdeploy).
     1. Navigate to the [Version](https://github.com/bdeployteam/bdeploy/releases) that you want.
-    2. Find the zip files called `bdeploy-<OPERATING_SYSTEM>-<VERSION_NUMBER>.zip` and download the one that is appropriate for your operating system.
+    2. Find the zip files called `bdeploy-<OPERATING_SYSTEM>-<BDEPLOY_VERSION_NUMBER>.zip` and download the one that is appropriate for your operating system.
 2. Unzip the zip file.
 3. Open the unzipped folder and navigate to the subfolder `bin`.
 It contains a file called `bdeploy.bat` on Windows, and `bdeploy` on Linux.
 Execute this file via a CLI as shown below to initialize the servers: